TinnedTuna/otp-java/README.md

 ## Testing

+For testing, we use JUnit 4.11, with Java QuickCheck 0.6 to support randomised testing.

 All code must have both boundary-value analysis testing and randomised testing.

 Branch coverage, as reported by cobertura must be in excess of 95%.
 Any violations of this standard will be rejected.

+Any relevant test-vectors present in a standards document must also be present in the automated test suite.

 ## Static Analysis